jirachixu/cs-180-project/README.md

 # CS 180 Project
 ## How to Run
 You can test the server side methods and classes which compose the database by running RunLocalTest.java.
-You can test the client side methods and classes by running Client.java.
+You can test the client side methods and classes by following the instructions at the bottom of this README.
+In general, first start the server and load the database by either entering "yes" or "no" and indicating the files to read from.
+Then start the client and follow all prompts

 ## Submission
 Phase 1 was submitted by Jared Bright on Brightspace on 04/01/2024.
-Phase 2 was submitted by - on Brightspace on -.
+Phase 2 was submitted by Jared Bright on Brightspace on 04/15/2024.

 ## Server-Side Classes

 ### Server
 The Server class is where the server and all of its functionality is run.
 The Client class sends its inputs to the server, which then sends those inputs to the database to process and get values and then send them back to the client.
+Implements Runnable via ServerInterface in order to make threads for each connected Client

 #### Fields
 | Field Name | Type            | Description                                                   |